Publications

 African Journal of Science, Technology, Innovation and Development.

-This study examines the food security conditions of farming households in Bangladesh by comparing farmers who receive institutional support with those who do not.
-Using household-level data, the research analyzes how institutional interventions influence food access, stability, and overall livelihood outcomes.
-The findings highlight the significant role of institutional support mechanisms in improving household food security and strengthening rural resilience.
+This study examines the food security status of farming households in Bangladesh by comparing farmers who received institutional support with those who did not.
+Using household-level survey data, the study analyzes how institutional interventions influence food access, livelihood stability, and household resilience.
+The findings highlight the important role of institutional support in improving food security outcomes among rural farming households.
+The study also contributes to broader policy discussions on agricultural support systems, rural development, and food security improvement in Bangladesh.

 Fishers’ Responses to Tropical Cyclones in Coastal Bangladesh